jnidzwetzki/jnidzwetzki.github.io/pages/about.md

 ## Short Curriculum Vitae

-In the years 2002 - 2005, I did an apprenticeship as IT specialist for system integration.
+In the years 2002 - 2005, I did an apprenticeship as an IT specialist for system integration.
 From 2006 - 2009, parallel to my job, I attended a course for technical computer science at the DAA technical college.
 I successfully completed this course in 2009 as Staatlich geprüfter Informatiker (Certified Computer Scientist).

-Between 2009 - 2022 I was enrolled as a part-time student at the FernUniversität in Hagen.
-In 2012 I graduated with a Bachelor of Science in Computer Science.
-In 2014 I graduated with a Master of Science in Computer Science with a focus on Operating Systems, Distributed, and Cooperative Systems.
-In 2022 I received a Dr. rer. nat.
+Between 2009 - 2022, I was enrolled as a part-time student at the FernUniversität in Hagen.
+In 2012, I graduated with a Bachelor of Science in Computer Science.
+In 2014, I graduated with a Master of Science in Computer Science with a focus on Operating Systems, Distributed, and Cooperative Systems.
+In 2022, I received a Dr. rer. nat.
 (PhD equivalent) in computer science with a thesis on distributed databases.

-In the years 2012 - 2014, I was also a student assistant (part-time) at the chair of Cooperative Systems for the courses Operating Systems, Distributed Systems, and Computational Geometry.
+From 2012 - 2014, I was also a student assistant (part-time) at the chair of Cooperative Systems for the courses Operating Systems, Distributed Systems, and Computational Geometry.
 In the years 2020 - 2022, I was a research assistant (part-time) at the chair of Databases for New Applications and maintained the SECONDO database kernel.

 # My Interests